|My Appreciation for Korean Green Tea Culture

 the usual fruit, rice, meat & etc), and this ceremony became known

-throughout Korean culture as Charye [茶禮, Tea Ritual], as it is still called
+throughout Korean culture as Charye [茶禮, Tea Ritual], as it is still

-more Buddhist-tinged green tea).
+instead of the more Buddhist-tinged green tea).

 In the late 1400s, the era of the flowering of Korean Neo-Confucianism, “Hanjae” Yi Mok (from Jeonju City, became a Scholar